karatelabs/karate/karate-core/README.md

 ```

 # Locator Lookup
 Other UI automation frameworks spend a lot of time encouraging you to follow a so-called "[Page Object Model](https://martinfowler.com/bliki/PageObject.html)" for your tests.
-The Karate project is of the opinion that things can be made simpler.
+The Karate project team is of the opinion that things can be made simpler.

 One indicator of a *good* automation framework is how much *work* a developer needs to do in order to perform any automation action - such as clicking a button, or retrieving the value of some HTML object / property.
 In Karate - these are typically *one-liners*.
 And especially when it comes to test-automation, we have found that attempts to apply patterns in the pursuit of code re-use, more often than not - results in hard-to-maintain code, and severely impacts *readability*.